+86 571 8659 2517

 info@zmuni.com

-This article provides a comprehensive overview of key regulatory developments in the food sector in July 2025, both in China and internationally.
+This article provides a comprehensive overview of key regulatory developments in the food sector in August 2025, both in China and internationally.
 It focuses on updates related to new food ingredients, food additives, health foods, and feed, aiming to offer timely and in-depth regulatory alerts for enterprises engaged in food import and export.
-China Food Regulatory Updates Three New Foods 🔹China grants first approval for D-Allulose as a new food ingredient On July 2, 2025, the National Health Commission of China officially approved 20 substances as "Three-New Food", including 5 new food ingredients, 9 new food additives, and 6 new
+China Food Regulatory Updates 🔘 China Updates on Three New Foods in August 2025 In August 2025, there were 2 new submissions for new food ingredients, 1 was notified with review comments, and 19 received extension notices.
+For new varieties of food additives, 9 submissions were accepted, 6 were

 +86 571 8659 2517